≪ Go to our review of Bouldering Crash Pads

 The unique design of the R3 with 6 "hinges" that are partially (about 35%) sealed with padding and the 7 individual "baffles" offers benefits over the two most popular pad designs: single unsealed hinge style pad and hingeless/taco style.
-(If you are already confused about hinges, read our Bouldering Pad Buying Advice).
+(If you are already confused about hinges, read our Buying Advice.
 First of all, when we saw the many partially sealed hinges we were a bit skeptical.
 Pads with a single unsealed hinge have failed some of our tests when a rock, root or other obstacle protrudes through the unsealed hinge into the landing zone.
 We thought that this pad with multiple hinges might have multiple chances to fail.
 So we tested specifically to see if we could get the 6 partial hinges to fail.
 After several tests the hinges did not fail unless the pad was placed right over a lot of extremely jagged rocks in which case a few pointy rocks would, on a very rare occasion, be able to be slightly felt through the hinges.
 Of course, in an even less likely scenario, this could possibly cause minor injury but in most cases it is nothing to be overly concerned about.
 Because the hinges are partially filled with padding nothing ever pushed all the way through.
 The hinge-less/taco style pads offer the more reliable landing zone coverage on jagged terrain having no single unsealed hinge to fail.
 The classic single hinged style and this new style with multiple baffles both open up and lay flat quickly and easily.
 The other benefit that the baffles give and that no other average sized pad on the market shares is the ability to conform to any surface.
 This is the best pad design for covering rocks or any lumpy landing zones (see pics) and is therefore an important part of any collection of pads.

 Check out this quick clip of the R3 vs Metolius Bailout (normal single hinge style pad) in a comparison of padding an uneven landing zone: